survivejs/webpack-book/manuscript/09_Advanced_Techniques.md

 -# Advanced Techniques

 This part covers advanced techniques related to webpack.
-First, we'll take a peek at package author specific webpack options.
+First, we'll take a peek at package author-specific webpack options.
 We also learn how to configure webpack to work with React.